Schouten Island: History

-Schouten Island lies within the territory of the Oyster Bay tribe of Tasmanian Aborigines and kitchen middens indicates Indigenous tribes inhabited the island prior to European settlement.
+Schouten Island lies within the territory of the Oyster Bay tribe of Tasmanian Aborigines and kitchen middens show that Indigenous people lived on the island prior to European settlement.
 In 1642, while surveying the south-west coast of Tasmania, Abel Tasman named the island after Joost Schouten, a member of the Council of the Dutch East India Company.

 Members of the Baudin expedition landed on Schouten in 1802.
 In the early 19th century, sealers were active in the area and are known to have visited the island.
 Shore-based whaling stations operated on the island in the 1830s and 1840s at five different locations.

-The discovery of coal on the island in 1809 by a sealer, John Stacey led to between 1842 and 1925, several phases of coal and tin mining, where in 1880 a small number of Chinese men worked the ground for tin.
+The discovery of coal on the island in 1809 by a sealer, John Stacey, led to between 1842 and 1925, several phases of coal and tin mining between 1842 and 1925.
+In 1880, a small number of Chinese men worked the ground for tin.
 Stacey found that 200 to 300 ha of land could be suitable for cultivation.
 Plans to use convict labour to mine coal on the island in the 1840s were never realised.
-From 1850 Schouten was used for grazing sheep, with grazing leases only expiring in 1969.
+From 1850, Schouten was used for grazing sheep, with the last grazing lease expiring in 1969.